 The pandemic has influenced the trend of video consultations where the sellers from the sales outlets can directly communicate with their clients.
 Here is how the process follows:

-A user browses through the eCommerce site, picks a product, learns its features and necessary details.
+A user browses through the eCommerce site, picks a product, and learns its features and necessary details.
 Users can connect to the online shop assistant through live video if they need additional information or consultation.

-Now, the user can get an opportunity to have a virtual tour to the outlet which is more like a physical shopping experience.
+Now, the user can get an opportunity to have a virtual tour of the outlet, which is more like a physical shopping experience.

 The success rate of live video consultation is quite high as every third consultation is able to close the deal.
-As it is convenient, time-efficient, and offers a more personalized shopping experience, this trend is here to stay even when the pandemic will be over.
+As it is convenient, time-efficient, and offers a more personalized shopping experience, this trend is here to stay even when the pandemic is over.
 Learn more here.

 3. Augmented reality for real-time visualization

-Let your customer visualize their purchase in real-time.
-With augmented reality (AR), customers don’t need to guess how their desired product would be like.
+Let your customer visualize their purchase in real time.
+With augmented reality (AR), customers don’t need to guess their desired product.